liferay/liferay-docs/discover/portal/articles/130-forms/09-autocomplete.markdown

 example, if your data provider doesn't include [mythical countries founded on old sea platforms](https://en.wikipedia.org/wiki/Principality_of_Sealand), users from that country wouldn't be able to enter anything into the select field.
-Alternatively, you can use a text field with autocomplete so users can begin typing their country's name and then select it from a list if it appears.
-Autocomplete gives you the flexibility of a text field (accepting any response that meets your validation criteria) while giving users common choices to select from.
+Alternatively, you can use a text field with autocomplete so users can begin typing their country's name and then select it from a list when it appears.
+Autocomplete combines a text field (accepting any response that meets your validation criteria) and common choices to select from.
 It's a win-win situation.

 ## Configuring Autocomplete [](id=configuring-autocomplete)